udacithelp/CarND-Behavioral-Cloning-P3/writeup_report.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+Another interesting point on this: the training was slow, but entirely sufficient on a non-GPU laptop.

 #### 2. Final Model Architecture

 The final model architecture consisted of a convolution neural network discussed above that was essentially the nvidia but with a dropout layer between the convolutional and flattening layer.